 By 31 December each year a Member or CNCP may transfer to another Member or CNCP all or part of its entitlement to catch up to the limit set out in Table 1, without prejudice to future agreements on the allocation of fishing opportunities, subject to the approval of the receiving Member or CNCP.
 When receiving fishing entitlement by transfer, a Member or CNCP may either allocate it domestically or endorse arrangements between owners participating in the transfer.
 Members and CNCPs receiving fishing entitlements by transfer who have consented to a total allowable catch that will apply throughout the range of the fishery resource under Article 20(4)(a)(iii) of the Convention may pursue those entitlements in the Convention Area and in their areas under their national jurisdiction.
 Before the transferred fishing takes place, the transferring Member or CNCP shall notify the transfer to the Executive Secretary for circulation to Members and CNCPs without delay.

+A Member or CNCP may carry forward up to 15,000 tonnes of its unused catch limit, as allocated in Table 1, to the following year.
+A Member or CNCP that has elected to carry forward its unused catch limit shall notify the Secretariat of the intention to carry forward and the amount of catch limit to be carried forward by 20 January of the year to which the unused catch limit will be carried forward.
+The Secretariat shall compile such information and provide a report to the Compliance Committee each year.

-Members and CNCPs agree, having regard to the advice of the Scientific Committee and its indication that catches of Trachurus murphyi in 2025 throughout the range of the stock should not exceed 1,552,500 tonnes.
+Members and CNCPs agree, having regard to the advice of the Scientific Committee and its indication that catches of Trachurus murphyi in 2026 throughout the range of the stock should not exceed 1,642,200 tonnes.

-The Executive Secretary shall inform Members and CNCPs when catches of Trachurus murphyi in the range of its distribution have reached 70% of the amount referred to in paragraph 11.
-The Executive Secretary shall notify Members and CNCPs when the amount referred to in paragraph 11 has been reached.
+The Executive Secretary shall inform Members and CNCPs when catches of Trachurus murphyi in the range of its distribution have reached 70% of the amount referred to in paragraph 12.
+The Executive Secretary shall notify Members and CNCPs when the amount referred to in paragraph 12 has been reached.